hastagAB/Awesome-Python-Scripts/README.md

 - Run the script :)

-Remember to star the repo if you love the scipts~ :wink:
+Remember to star the repo if you love the scripts~ :wink:

-## Contribuition Guidelines :
+## Contribution Guidelines :
 - Make a **separate folder** for your script.
 - There shouldn't be any **spaces** between the names of the script.
 (Use underscore or dash Symbol)
 	- :x: Script One